electron-lang/electron/docs/reference.md

 ```

 ### Parameters
 A module takes an optional list of parameters.
+Parameters can be used in
+constant expressions or to configure built-in cells.

 ```
+module Test(width: Integer) {
+  output[width] a;
+}
 ```

 ### export